Iowa Northern Railway

-The Iowa Northern Railway is a Class III shortline railroad operating in the U.S. state of Iowa.
+The Iowa Northern Railway was a Class III shortline railroad operating in the U.S. state of Iowa.

 History

 The origin of the Iowa Northern Railway starts with the major portion of the Manly to Cedar Rapids line which was built in the 1870s by the Burlington, Cedar Rapids and Northern Railroad, which became part of the Chicago, Rock Island and Pacific Railroad (Rock Island RR) in 1902, and remained operated by the Rock Island until that company's bankruptcy in 1980.

 On August 1, 1981, IANR operated their 1st inspection train consisting of IANR GP7 610 locomotive and a leased CNW passenger car.
 Next on August 7, 1981, short line service between Cedar Rapids and Vinton and from Shell Rock to Nora Springs started.
 By mid-1982, the operations had been connected and expanded to the present size.
 Iowa Northern Railway was incorporated in 1984, becoming one of the first short-line railroads in the state of Iowa and in July 1984 purchased its line from the bankrupt Chicago, Rock Island & Pacific Railroad estate for US$5.4 million.

 The railroad was originally owned by a group of grain elevators located along the line but was sold in 1994 to Iron Road Railways (IRR), a holding company based in Alexandria, Virginia, and Livonia, Michigan.
 In July of 1994, IANR abandoned a 14 mi branch from Vinton to Dysart, Iowa.

 In 2003, following the bankruptcy and dissolution of IRR, the IANR was taken over by former IRR director Daniel Sabin.

 In December 2023, the Canadian National Railway (CN) set to acquire the IANR with proposition to be reviewed by the Surface Transportation Board (STB).
 On January 14, 2025, the STB approved the CN acquisition of the Iowa Northern Railway.